The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 Managing Expectations at Scale

-As you scale past 500-1,000 subscribers, you’ll begin to notice that individual attention becomes logistically impossible.
+As you scale past 500–1,000 subscribers, individual attention becomes logistically impossible.
 Scale your engagement intelligently:

 - Use templates for common interactions — personalize the opening and closing